cibgraphics/Vanilla5/README.md

 ###Features:

 * Basic HTML5 template with a header, page contents, and a footer
-* Basic CSS, LESS, or SCSS file set up with mixins, variables, includes (where applicable), and responsive stylesheets
+* Basic CSS, LESS, or SCSS file set up with CSS reset, mixins, variables, includes (where applicable), and responsive stylesheets.
 * Print stylesheet included
 * Links to the latest jQuery (local and CDN)
 * Folders setup for images, includes, and creative